Logo Texture Analysis

 Originally, the discrete Hough transform was defined only for binary (bitonal, 1-pixel) images.
 In a first step, grayscale images are converted to binary images by an edge filter before the Hough transform is carried out.
 Since Kikuchi patterns are gray-scale and not binary images, a Hough transform is, strictly speaking, not well suited for band detection.
 Of course, a gray-scale Kikuchi pattern can be reduced to a binary pattern, and then Hough transformed.
 The result is a significant loss of information, especially with respect to the band profile used to evaluate a meaningful Pattern Quality (PQ).
 On the other hand, the speed is increased by about a factor of 1/3, depending on the threshold of binarization (0 or 1) of the intensity levels.
 Another disadvantage of applying a Hough transform to binary Kikuchi patterns is a lower accuracy of orientation data.
 A better approach to increase speed, at the expense of accuracy, is to work with a higher binning rate, e.g. 60x60 pixels instead of 100x100 or more pixels per pattern.

 In early EBSD analyses, peaks were located in the "Hough" domain by applying a normalized cross-correlation process with a large "butterfly-shaped" filter mask.
 In the simplest model, a rectangular pot profile was applied to the band intensity [5].
-The main drawbacks of this method are the dependence of the band profile on the position of the band in the Kikuchi pattern, the type of pattern, the diffraction geometry, the accelerating voltage, the lattice type, and the {h k l} of the band to be detected.
+The main drawbacks of this method are the dependence of the band profile on the position of the band in the Kikuchi pattern, the type of pattern, the diffraction geometry, the accelerating voltage, the grating type, and the {h k l} of the band to be detected.
 To satisfy this, the filter mask must be matched to the current band profile.
 Incorrectly matched masks will result in inaccurately determined band positions and bandwidths.
 The wider a band is, the larger the mask would have to be.
 Large masks increase the computing time extremely.
 A single mask is generally not sufficient; several masks are required to analyze a pattern.
 Overall, cross-correlation with a filter mask tends to be ineffective.

 Transmission-, Backscatter- and Channeling-Patterns